 The most popular Christmas markets, which you shouldn’t miss, are the following:

-- Old Town Square (Staromestske namesti) – one of the best Christmas markets in the world – don’t miss the first ceremonial tree illumination
+- Old Town Square (Staromestske namesti) – one of the best Christmas markets in the world – don’t miss the first ceremonial tree illumination (it should be on the 27th November 2021)

 - Wenceslas Square (Vaclavske namesti) – located in the heart of the city